 Gillnets can be very dangerous if lost as they are not degradable and can continue ghost fishing for a long time.
 They are also cause bycatch of seabirds, small marine mammals, and non-target fish species.

-Examples: In the Arctic, bottom gillnets are used primarily in coastal areas for fishing Arctic char, salmon, lumpfish, and grenadier in ice-free areas and within 50 m of the surface.
+Examples: In the Arctic, bottom gillnets are used primarily in coastal areas for fishing Arctic charr, salmon, lumpfish, and grenadier in ice-free areas and within 50 m of the surface.

 Assessment findings:

-Marine mammals: A source of significant concern for some CFs: ringed seal of Spitsbergen population summer habitats, sea otter and Steller sea lion habitats, key summer habitats for majority of cetacean species.
-Notable level of concern assigned to majority of seal habitats with a condition to take measures preventing seal entanglement.
+Marine mammals: A source of significant concern for some CFs, including ringed seal of the Spitsbergen population summer habitats, sea otter and Steller sea lion habitats, key summer habitats for majority of cetacean species.
+Notable concern for the majority of seal habitats if measures are taken to prevent seal entanglement.

-Seabirds: The activity should keep away from the diving seabird breeding colonies.
+Seabirds: This activity should keep away from the diving seabird breeding colonies.
 It is a source of significant concern for the majority of seabird habitats during the seasons these habitats are used.

 Fish: Source of minor concern for most of the CFs.